To sit is to restore ourselves, to become fully present and fully alive in the

-How to Sit provides simple directions on the mechanics of posture and breathing, along with instructions for how best to achieve the awakened, relaxed, state of clarity to cultivate concentration and compassion.
+How to Sit provides simple directions on the mechanics of posture and breathing, along with instructions for how best to achieve the awakened, relaxed, state of clarity to cultivate concentration and compassion through meditation.
 Thich Nhat Hanh shares a series of secular guided meditations that help us return to our breath, spend some time in the present moment, and come home to ourselves.

 Thich Nhat Hanh is one of the greatest teachers of our time.
 He reaches from the heights of insight down to the deepest places of the absolutely ordinary.—Robert Thurman, Inner Revolution

 You may already know how to sit.
 Or, you may just know how to plop your body down, how to slouch, how to keep your body in a chair for a certain amount of time, or how to space out.
 For this book, sitting is none of those things.
 For this book, to sit is to come home to ourselves, to return to our breath, and to spend some time in the present moment.